lukevn23/journey2-samples/README.md

 \
 practice 3 - dynamic feature setup

+## Disclaimer
+The full source code of Journey2 is planned to keep in private repository until the end of May 2025 to avoid unwanted legal problems for the owner\
+You can get to use the library just by pulling it from mavenCentral.
+Also please use it at your own risk\
+While it's in private repository, it will be maintained by me (and some contributors).
+Feel free to ping me if there's any issues in the framework itself\
+\
+Ping me if you want to access the private repository\
+\
+Important: Journey2 currently support koin 2.1.6 ONLY\
+\
+The support for koin 3.1.6 is on the queue\
+The support for hilt is on the queue\
+The support for full clean architecture application is on the queue

 ## Technical keywords
 Android, Java, Kotlin, MVVM, Navigation, Dependency injection, Koin, Live data, Coroutines, Parallel development, Isolated module, Multiple modules, Multiple repositories, Micro frontend, Customer journeys, Dynamic feature,

 ## Others
 ### Journey2 versions 2.1